Have you ever wondered how much is life insurance in Canada?

 Permanent life insurance also know as life assurance is not as simple as term life insurance.
 Since it covers you for life, it is more expensive than term life insurance which only covers you for a specific period of time.
 As a result, it's important to carefully assess your financial needs and take into account all the factors, such as age and existing disability insurance, when considering different life insurance options.

-Most permanent life insurance policies also double up as an investment tool.
+Most life assurance policies also double up as an investment tool.
 They also offer tax benefits you can take advantage of.
 Due to these factors, offering a generic quote example for this life insurance product is next to impossible.
 To determine your life assurance cost of your permanent life policy, we recommend you compare quotes and speak to an independent insurance broker.

 Conclusion

 Age, health, and smoking status are some of the most important personal factors in determining the cost.
 Younger, healthier, and non-smokers usually get the best rates.
 Also, permanent life insurance is more expensive than term life insurance.
-Speak to an experienced life insurance advisor to find out the best life insurance policy at the best price.
+Speak to an experienced life insurance advisor to find out the best life insurance plan at the best price.

 Frequently Asked Questions